-Referendum signature petition sheets must be filed within 90 days after the final adjournment of the legislative session at which the act was passed.
+Referendum signature petition sheets must be filed no later than 90 days after the final adjournment of the legislative session at which the act was passed.
 The referendum is then submitted at the next state general election.

 Filing a Referendum